Shalin0410/stackSync/README.md

 ## Features

 - HTTP API for executing Python scripts
-- Secure execution using nsjail sandbox
+- Secure execution using nsjail sandbox (locally) or Python restrictions (Cloud Run)
 - Resource and time limits for script execution
-- Support for stdout, stderr, and return values
+- Support for stdout and return values
 - Comprehensive error handling
+- Cloud Run compatible with automatic environment detection

+## Execution Environments

+The service adapts to different execution environments:

+1. **Local Development**: Uses nsjail for strong sandboxing
+2. **Cloud Run**: Uses Python's built-in security features when nsjail is not available

+This dual approach ensures the service works reliably across different deployment environments.

 ## Requirements

 - Docker
 - Python 3.10+
-- nsjail (installed automatically in Docker)
+- nsjail (installed automatically in Docker for local use)

 ## Installation